 An impairment review has been performed which has indicated there is no impairment of the Company's investments in group undertakings.
-The recoverable amount (based on value in use calculations) of the investments was determined using projected discounted cash flows based on the Board-approved budget for 2022 to 2024 for Ageas Insurance Limited, Ageas Retail Limited and Ageas Services (UK) Limited, which are considered together as a single cash-generating unit.
-The recoverable amount indicates a headroom of £1,413m using a discount rate of 5.01% and a terminal growth rate of 2%.
-A discount rate increase of 4% would suggest an impairment of £0.3m.
+The recoverable amount (based on value in use calculations) of the investments was determined using projected discounted cash flows based on the Board-approved budget for 2023 to 2025 for Ageas Insurance Limited, Ageas Retail Limited and Ageas Services (UK) Limited, which are considered together as a single cash-generating unit.
+The recoverable amount indicates a headroom of £374m using a discount rate of 7.41% and a terminal growth rate of 2%.